rudolphreti/LifeDots-Blazor/README.md

 5. Press F5 to run the project.

+## To do
+* Service for loading message content, e.g. from a JSON file
+* Support for multiple languages

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.